AneeshUkidve/TantaOS/README.md

 - xorriso

 # Building the files
-`make all` builds TantaOS.bin
+`make all` builds TantaOS.bin, this can be run in qemu by specifying the `-kernel` option.

-This can be run in qemu by specifying the `-kernel` option `make TantaOS.iso` builds the iso file, this requires grub and xorriso installed `make clean` cleans the directory of all the build files, except isodir/boot/TantaOS.bin
+`make TantaOS.iso` builds the iso file, this requires grub and xorriso installed.

+`make clean` cleans the directory of all the build files, except isodir/boot/TantaOS.bin.